jdw083/jdw083.github.io/README.md

 Hello all!

-This is going to be a portfolio of sorts to show what I have been working on what I have learned in the past.
+This is going to be a portfolio of sorts to show what I have been working on or what I have learned in the past.

 That is all...